veebch/walkman/README.md

 The files that make up the playlists should now each be in a separate directory in the folder `music`, ready to be dragged to your music player.
 There is also a pls playlist file that is generated.
 This is very basic and the resulting playlist is pretty ugly but Astell & Kern seem to have pretty ropey playlist handling.

-# Alternative

-For something more robust with more features, use [PPP](https://github.com/XDGFX/PPP)